Ted's Hiking World Nobe Young Falls

 A good-feeling spot

-Being here is exhilarating, and I have the whole place to myself.
+Being here is exhilarating, and I have the place to myself.
 For the next half-hour I munch some gorp and contemplate my existence.

 *